Skip to content

 San Pedro really helped me zoom back in and realize how tiny my universe actually is and how little control I have over anything (see lesson 1).

-Lesson 5: You Have To Evolve Because We All Have To Evolve
+Lesson 5: You Have To Evolve Because We All Do

 There’s an ideal I think we all strive for: To know who we are, to know who we want to be, and to accept both with self-compassion and grace.

-The key to this equation, in my view, is the part about who you want to be.
-If you don’t have that version of yourself firmly in mind, then you can’t evolve.
+The key to this equation is the part about who you want to be.
+If you don’t have that version of yourself firmly in mind, then you can’t evolve in that direction.
 People who can’t or won’t engage in introspection and evolution, generally speaking, never progress beyond the “childish asshole” phase of development.
 As you may have noticed, those people are legion.

 I’ve opined that we aren’t evolving any more as a species — an opinion robustly supported over the past several years — but I had to admit to myself that I wasn’t exactly doing my part.
 Maybe because it didn’t seem like being a good person mattered anymore (see lesson 4).

 This experience, along with many others over the past year, taught me that self-compassion is only possible when you can see and accept your shortcomings, not just who you are now.
-What I wrote in my San Pedro journal was, “You can’t become a better person until you come to terms with the idea that you might not be that good of a one yet.”
+What I wrote in my San Pedro journal was, “You can’t become a better person until you accept that you might not be as good a person as you think.”

 Lesson 6: Question Your Answers